Engbenjamin/Process_Document_Final_Draft/README.md

 Obtain an educational FPGA board such as a Terasic FPGA Development Board or a Digilent Arty A7 FPGA Development Board, then practice implementing them in personal projects.

 ---
-## Follow Industry Trends, Standards, Techniques, and Skills
+## Professional Engagement and Industry Literacy
 ### Subscribe to Club Newsletters
 Clubs like the IEEE have online newsletters that cover topics such as the latest university research, product spotlights, jobs, and the engineering workplace.